mulikvi/nyc_taxi_demand/README.md

 <b>Weighted Moving Averages</b><br>
 The Moving Avergaes Model used gave equal importance to all the values in the window used, but we know intuitively that the future is more likely to be similar to the latest values and less similar to the older values.
 Weighted Averages converts this analogy into a mathematical relationship giving the highest weight while computing the averages to the latest previous value and decreasing weights to the subsequent older ones

+<b>Exponential Weighted Moving Averages</b><br>
+Through weighted averaged we have satisfied the analogy of giving higher weights to the latest value and decreasing weights to the subsequent ones but we still do not know which is the correct weighting scheme as there are infinetly many possibilities in which we can assign weights in a non-increasing order and tune the the hyperparameter window-size.
+To simplify this process we use Exponential Moving Averages which is a more logical way towards assigning weights and at the same time also using an optimal window-size.

+<b>Comparison between baseline models</b><br>
+We have chosen our error metric for comparison between models as MAPE (Mean Absolute Percentage Error) so that we can know that on an average how good is our model with predictions and MSE (Mean Squared Error) is also used so that we have a clearer understanding as to how well our forecasting model performs with outliers so that we make sure that there is not much of a error margin between our prediction and the actual value

+Regression Models
+Train-Test Split
+Before we start predictions using the tree based regression models we take 3 months of 2016 pickup data and split it such that for every region we have 70% data in train and 30% in test, ordered date-wise for every region